jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We start by understanding every individual is the unit of selection.
 Like all lifeforms, every person is trying to be as lazy as possible.
 So, everyone inside these echo chambers can act rationally when out to get a better job but all were still collectively doomed because their pursuit masked reality.

 Techvolution's new identity won't stop misconceptions, hubris, or fanciful realities.
 Human groups need hierarchies and beliefs and they will always drift around with human error.
 But these exist in engineering, mathematics, medicine too and not nearly bad enough to take down entire societies.
-Heck, String Theory went from the most promising direction in physics in the 1990s to openly mocked for its inability to produce a single testable prediction.
-Everyone knew it might end this way, and it was okay to say so.
-Nobody was arrested.
+Heck, String Theory went from possibly explaining the biggest secrets in physics in the 1990s to now openly mocked for its inability to produce a single testable prediction.
+Everyone knew it might end this way, and it was always okay to say so.
 Now cutting-edge funding and students drift elsewhere while its defenders are allowed to keep researching.

+Physics has this freedom because it measures external forces and values prediction and results above position and intent.
 That's the environment we can have to help us sort, see, and remove human error faster in identity, politics, and economics.

-Faster because we'll see everyone inside an ecosystem, just one of technological adaptations instead of biological.
-We'll know that controlling a technology doesn't mean being safe from evolution, because ours is now technological.
-So, like we understand growth, speciation, migration patterns, energy flow, predators, grazers, scavengers on the biological gameboard, so we can understand ourselves and each other against whatever stories we tell.
+Because we can measure growth, speciation, migration patterns, predators, grazers, scavengers etc. on the biological gameboard, because these all deal with energy flow.
+Just like in biological ecosystems each lifeform has a role, each action is measure for its effectiveness in harvesting energy inside the ecosystem..
+Measuring them means we can understand ourselves and each other against whatever stories we tell.
 Thus, more sunlight through the cracks of whatever bunkers and palaces we build.

 But before we can become the new modern squirrel to better assess our tool options (mixed ideological politics) and plant trees by default (bumble bee economics) we must change our identity.

 A new identity is being a self-aware selector inside a technological ecosystem.
 Realizing with every choice you make, you are the coach in the Game of Life.
 You always were because we replaced nature's coach with ourselves a long time ago.
-What changes is knowing it.
+What changes is knowing this defines identity, politics, and economics more than any story.

 Your daily actions are the only way humanity plays the game.
 Not your beliefs.
 Not your intent.
 Natural selection is just a consequence of which organism can best harvest resources and procreate.
 The coach always judges your actions not your beliefs.